bexelbie/bexelbie.github.io/about.md

 If anyone actually reads this page and sends me a question, I'll make this description better.

+## Bios

+Bios are hard to write and worst to have to come up with on short notice.
+I keep a few here as notes.

+### Short Bio (139 Chars)

+Brian Exelbierd works is the Fedora Community Coordinator and has a background in Higher Education and IT/Engineering.
+Follow him @bexelbie

+### Medium Bio (1023 Chars)

+Brian (bex) Exelbierd is the Fedora Community Action and Impact Coordinator on behalf of the Open Source and Standards team at Red Hat.
+At Red Hat, Brian has worked as a technical writer, software engineer, content strategist and now as an Open Source community manager.
+Brian spends his day enabling the Fedora community by clearing road blocks and easing the way for the community to do great things.
+Before Red Hat, Brian worked with the University of Delaware as the Director of Graduate and Executive Programs in the Alfred Lerner College of Business and Economics and as a Budget Analyst.
+Brian's background in software engineering stretches back years before his university work and includes stints at small, medium, large and governemental organizations.
+"Glue Code" is how a lot of Brian's projects could be described.
+These are projects that fill in the interstitial spaces between large systems and provide continuity and ease of use.
+Follow him on Twitter @bexelbie or via his blog at www.winglemeyer.org.

 ## Barbarism

 I engage in one habit that a friend has described as "barbarism."
 I put two spaces after periods. \*gasp\*  I also tend to hardwrap non-email text. \*shock\*  Finally, I have currently set my tab to be 4 spaces and not 8. \*fainting noise\*